benasse/wazo-plugind-netdata/README.md

 ```
 ## asterisk stats via prometheus exporter

-For astersik statistics to be displayed correctly in netdata, for the moment it is
+For astersik statistics to be displayed correctly in netdata, at the moment it is
 required a patched version of netdata go plugins.